Portrait

 or

-I work on quantum and classical complexity theory (with a special interest in concrete complexity) and related topics in pure mathematics (mostly discrete analysis).
+I work on quantum and classical complexity theory and related topics in pure mathematics (mostly discrete analysis).

 I hold a MSc. in Mathematics and the Foundations of Computer Science from the University of Oxford (2017) and a B.A. in Mathematics from Carleton College (2016).
-Currently I am a 4th-year CMS PhD student at Caltech, working with Chris Umans and Thomas Vidick.
+Currently I am a 5th-year CMS PhD student at Caltech, advised by Chris Umans.

 Recent Preprints (arXiv)